open-contracting/standard_extension_template/README.md

 To learn more about extensions to the Open Contracting Data Standard, read the relevant page in the [Extension Explorer](https://extensions.open-contracting.org/en/publishers/) and [OCDS documentation](https://standard.open-contracting.org/latest/en/extensions/).

-(Use of git is recommended, but not required.
-Extensions can be hosted on any public HTTP server, providing the file structure matches that in this template repository.)

 The rest of this file serves as a template for the extension's documentation.
 For inspiration, read the documentation of other extensions in the [Extension Explorer](https://extensions.open-contracting.org/).

 # Title Case Name